atreyasha/dotfiles/develop.md

             3.  try with inc_append_history instread of shared_history,
                 ignore this feature for bash and keep it only for zsh

-        2.  consider using different configs for remote and local shells by sectioning into personal, core, etc

-        3.  hook to shfmt on all shell scripts including zsh

-        4.  special shell-check to ensure all shell tildes are replaced with \$HOME

-        5.  bash: improve inputrc where possible and synchronize vim-mode with clipboard buffer -\> might be complicated

     4.  mimeapps